saeyslab/spotless-benchmark/README.md

 # If singularity is installed, use -profile local,singularity
 ```

 This runs MuSiC as a test.
-The first run might take a few minutes because the containers have to be downloaded.
 If this works, you should see the proportions and metrics inside `deconv_proportions/` and `results/` respectively (these directories can be changed under `params.outdir`).

 To run more methods, type the method names separated with a comma but no spaces, e.g., `--methods rctd,music`.
 To adjust method parameters, see `subworkflows/deconvolution/README.md`.

+‼**WARNING:** Do not run multiple methods simultaneously on your local computer, please only do so on a cluster!

 ## Running the pipeline
 **Input:**